OriHillairetdev/trend_setter/README.md

 Testing Steps:

-Checking the email and verification system, using temp mail i made many account testing and retesting all of the log out and account creation functions at each stage of development i would
+Checking the email and verification system, using temp mail i made many account testing and retesting all of the log out and account creation functions at each stage of development i would create an account and check that everything was working as intended

+Testing Useabliltiy' on multiple devices using the google developer tools i used all of the features on the site to make sure everything was working as intended